-Question 2: Concerning God’s words “Let us make man in our image, after our likeness” (Genesis 1:26), I don’t understand.
-Since God made man in His own image, does that mean that we have the image of God?
-If it’s true, are we man or God?
+Question 2: About God’s words in Genesis “Let us make man in our image, after our likeness” (Gen 1:26), I don’t fully understand this.
+If God made man in His image, doesn’t it mean we have the image of God?
+If we were made in God’s image, are we man or are we God?